James-22222/James-22222/README.md

 # Pygame Dodger Game
 This is a simple arcade-style dodger game built using Python and Pygame.
 The player controls a green square to avoid two moving red enemy squares within a limited time.
-The game features a scoring system, a dynamic background colour based on the time left, a pause menu, and a game over screen.
+The game features a scoring system, a dynamic background colour change based on the time left, a pause menu, and a game over screen.

 # Features
 - Input prompt to enter the player's name.